Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 • EO 14028 — Zero Trust — Zero Trust Architecture roadmap, identity governance documentation, network microsegmentation diagrams

-• EO 14028 — Log Retention — Log retention policy (30-month minimum), SIEM topology diagram, log integrity controls
+• EO 14028 — Log Retention — Log retention policy (30-month minimum), log aggregation topology, log integrity controls

 • EO 14028 — EDR — EDR deployment coverage report, agent health dashboard, response playbooks